 Great blue heron has been recorded in the Project area, most recently in 2007 in a private pond just north of Browns Lake approximately 0.25 mile from the proposed Lassen Substation.
-Suitable habitat occurs in the Project area, and great blue heron has a high potential to occur.
+While no suitable nesting habitat occurs, suitable foraging habitat occurs in the Project area, and great blue heron has a low potential to occur.